 So fast forward to August and I find myself having discussions with the Michellin star chef Philippe Orrico’s Nomad Dining group to supply music for a jazz night they wanted and all of a sudden there I was working regularly again, this time in a trio.

-2016 and 2017 passed by with a variety of performances at Hong Kong's most notable jazz venues and a couple of private function/corporate event gigs.
+2016 and 2017 passed by with a variety of performances at Hong Kong's most notable jazz venues and private function/corporate event gigs.
 All the while I continued to practice my craft and develop myself as an artist and performer.

 When 2018 rolled around things got busy...

-In 2019 I found myself booking and performing at another venue.
-But more on that later.
+In 2019 I found myself regularly performing at another venue in Central, But more on that later.